zhangchiqing/bluebird-promisell/tutorials/functional-async-programming.md

 // ['A', 'B', 'C']
 ```

-If `getUsers` is provded as above, how to refactor `getPhotosByUsers` so that it can still return users' photos?
+If `getUsers` is provded as above, which takes nothing and return a Promise of users, how to refactor `getPhotosByUsers` so that it can still return users' photos?

-Well, we just need to use the `then` method, right?
+Well, we just need to use the `then` method to chain the async calls, right?

 ```diff
 var main = function() {